 (b) may be exercised by any person acting on behalf of either the holder or the holder’s nominee.

-[Section 34 amended by No. 58 of 1999 s.
+[Section 34 amended: No. 58 of 1999 s.
 41, 71 and 87.]

 35. Duration of rights conferred

 (1) Rights may be conferred under section 34 for not more than 21 years initially and if, not less than 6 months and not more than 9 months before the rights are due to expire, the holder requests the DBNGP Land Access Minister in writing to extend the period for which they apply, the DBNGP Land Access Minister is to extend the period by a further period of not more than 21 years.